 Peter currently is living and working in Bangkok.
-He will return to San Francisco in June, 2018.
+He will return to San Francisco in summer, 2020.
 See Peter’s calendar for his current and future locations.

 Most of his time is spent helping individuals and couples build better relationships through Kowalke Relationship Coaching.
 He also oversees the content marketing firm, EdChief, which develops content for companies such as Seagate and Xerox.